yohanchatelain/fmriprep/docs/outputs.rst

 .. danger::
     *fMRIPrep* does high-pass filtering before running anatomical or temporal CompCor.
-    Therefore, when using CompCor regressors, the corresponding ``cosine_XX`` regressors should be included too in the design matrix.
+    Therefore, when using CompCor regressors, the corresponding ``cosine_XX`` regressors should also be included in the design matrix.

 .. admonition:: See also